With so much data stored digitally today, you need to know how to protect your data. The last thing you want is identity theft or loss of data.

 - Toshiba Canvio Basics 1TB Portable External Hard Drive

 Back up your data in cloud storage.
-It’s very unlikely one of the big cloud service providers like Google or Amazon will lose your data.
+It’s highly unlikely one of the big cloud service providers like Google or Amazon will lose your data.
 Plus, it’s just super convenient.
-You can instantly access your data from anywhere on any device.
+You can instantly access your data from any place on any device.

 I only store my nonsensitive data on cloud storage though.
 A hack in the cloud system could lead a criminal to all your information.

 Also, it’s good practice to transfer your cloud data to an external hard drive from time to time.
-Especially if you upload a lot of files to the cloud often, like family pictures.
+Especially if you often upload files to the cloud, like family pictures.
 Your drive then becomes your secondary backup.

-To point out, many companies offer basic cloud service storage for free.
-Then, if you need more storage space, you can pay a small monthly fee.
+To point out, many companies offer basic free cloud storage.
+Then if you need added storage space, you pay a small monthly fee.

 Malicious software or malware poses a huge threat to your computer.
 The Malware threats include spyware, viruses, worms, and Trojan horses to name a few.
-And like a human virus, malware will silently infiltrate your computer without you even knowing.
-Then next thing you know, your computer no longer works.
+And like a human virus, malware will silently infiltrate your computer.
+Then next thing you know, your computer will quit working.